IndrajeetPatil/ggstatsplot/README.md

 For more, see the associated vignette-
 <https://indrajeetpatil.github.io/ggstatsplot/articles/combine_plots.html>

-  - `theme_ggstatsplot`
+## `theme_ggstatsplot`

-All plots from `ggstatsplot` have a default theme: `theme_ggstatsplot`.
+All plots from `ggstatsplot` have a default theme: `theme_ggstatsplot`, which is also called as `theme_mprl` (both of which are identical functions with different names).
 For more on how to modify it, see the associated vignette-
 <https://indrajeetpatil.github.io/ggstatsplot/articles/theme_ggstatsplot.html>